 Along with the first-person shooter elements, the game lays a whole lot of importance on team play and strategy, with each match a little bit different than the previous.
 Much like Fortnite, Paladins is also a rather demanding game and won’t run on low-end machines.
 Minimum requirements for Paladins on Mac include OS X 10.10 or above, an Intel Core 2 Duo 2.4GHz processor, 2GB of RAM, and a dedicated graphics card with 512MB of VRAM and Shader Model 3.0+ support.

 I would have put Paladin much higher on the list, however, since it no longer works on macOS Catalina as Catalina doesn’t support 32-bit code, it will no longer receive active updates.
 As a Mac user, I would suggest that you play this game as long as you can as it’s a fun-filled adventure.

 Multiplayer Online Battle Arena (MOBA)

 Possibly the world’s most played game in the world, League of Legends is a multiplayer online battle arena game in which two teams of 5 players play against each other to take down the other team’s nexus.
-The game boasts of an insane champion pool, with over 137 champions, each of which have different abilities and play styles.
-The champions are divided into five primary categories, including marksman, mage, support, tank and fighter, each of which have different roles in the game.
+The game boasts of an insane champion pool, with over 137 champions, each has different abilities and play styles.
+The champions are divided into five primary categories, including marksman, mage, support, tank, and fighter, each of which plays different roles in the game.

 In order to run the game, you’ll require a Mac running OS X 10.8.5 or higher, with a 2GHz processor, at least 2GB of RAM, and an Nvidia GeForce 8600M GT or better GPU.
 The game manages to run on Intel HD graphics as well, but the experience won’t be as good as you’d expect.
 If you are looking for a free Mac game, this one is not going to disappoint you.